william hobson

 By the end of 1840 about 540 Māori, including 13 women, had signed the Treaty of Waitangi; all but 39 signed the Māori text.
 While some had clear expectations about what their

-The Treaty of Waitangi is currently on display in the He Tohu exhibition at the National Library of New Zealand in Wellington.
+The Treaty of Waitangi is kept in the Constitution Room at Archives New Zealand in Wellington.
 It has not always been so secure.
-Water, time and
+Water, time and rodents have all taken a toll

 Taming the frontier